AllenInstitute/cell_type_mapper/docs/mapping_cells.md

 This document explains how to run the code in this library to map unlabeled cell by gene expression data onto a reference cell type taxonomy.

+## Defining the taxonomy on which to map

 In order to map an unlabeled dataset onto a taxonomy, you need two supporting
 datafiles: